Qualia Mind Review

 Phosphatidylserine is a type of phospholipid that's mostly found in the brain, protecting neurons at the base of the myelin sheath.
 Phosphatidylserine is largely safe and surprisingly common in nootropics, as myelin is crucial for every neuron’s ability to fire, meaning it impacts everything from your ability to blink to structural support for nerve cells.

-There’s some speculation that age-related cognitive decline may be sped up by myelin disintegration, and a few studies show that taking phosphatidylserine can slow age-related cognitive decline.
-100mg is a very standard dose to start with, but clinical trials eventually ramp most participants to 200mg-400mg daily.
+There’s some speculation that myelin disintegration may speed up age-related cognitive decline, and a few studies show that taking phosphatidylserine can slow it.
+100mg is a very standard dose to start with, but clinical trials eventually ramp most participants up to 200-400mg daily.

-DHA is one of the two most prominent omega-3 fatty acids.
+Docosahexaenoic acid (DHA) is one of the two most prominent omega-3 fatty acids.
 This healthy fat — which is primarily found in fish but is algae-based in Qualia Mind — plays a big role in several major bodily functions, including heart health and neonatal development.
 Alongside uridine and choline, DHA helps your brain build new structures for pristine neuronal communication.
-You should consume about 500mg of both major omega-3s (DHA and EPA, or eicosapentaenoic acid) daily, so 80mg is better than nothing but won’t cover all of your dietary needs.
+It’s recommended that you consume about 500mg of both major omega-3s (DHA and EPA, or eicosapentaenoic acid) daily, so 80mg is better than nothing, but it won’t cover all of your dietary needs.

 Is Qualia Mind safe?